florianwittmann/sailgrande/README.md

 sailgrande
 ==========

+'As a response to the development of jolla, I left sailfish os development.
+Feel free to fork SailGrande.'

-An unoffical Instagram client for Sailfish
+An unoffical Instagram client for Sailfish currently broken due nonfunctional client id.

 Current features: